DNA-Evolutions/Java-TourOptimizer-Examples/src/main/java/com/dna/jopt/touroptimizer/java/examples/advanced/README.md

 ## Advanced Examples
-The following examples are part of the advanced example section ():
+The following examples are part of the advanced example section:

 - Package `alternatedestination`: Usually, a route starts at the Resource's home location and ends at the Resource's home location.
 An alternate destination redefines the stop of the route.
 - Package `autofilter`: A way to let JOpt-TourOptimizer automatically remove nodes that are in most cases violating your predefined conditions (For example, TimeWindows, Skills, etc.)